Fairchild Republic A-10 Thunderbolt II: Gulf War and Balkans

 A-10s fired approximately 10,000 30 mm rounds in Bosnia and Herzegovina in 1994–95.
 Following the seizure of heavy weapons by Bosnian Serbs from a warehouse in Ilidža, multiple sorties were launched to locate and destroy the captured equipment.
 On 5 August 1994, two A-10s located and strafed an anti-tank vehicle.
 Afterward, the Serbs agreed to return the remaining heavy weapons.
 In August 1995, NATO launched an offensive called Operation Deliberate Force.
 A-10s flew CAS missions, attacking Bosnian Serb artillery and positions.
 In late September, A-10s began flying patrols again.

 A-10s returned to the Balkan region as part of Operation Allied Force in Kosovo beginning in March 1999.
-In March 1999, A-10s escorted and supported search and rescue helicopters in finding a downed F-117 pilot.
+In March 1999, A-10s escorted and supported search and rescue helicopters in finding a downed F-117 pilot..
 The A-10s were deployed to support search and rescue missions, but gradually received more ground attack missions.
 The A-10's first successful attack in Operation Allied Force happened on 6 April 1999; A-10s remained in action until the end of combat in June 1999.
+Two A-10s were hit and damaged by enemy missiles over Kosovo during the campaign.
+One was hit on 2 May and had to make an emergency landing at Skopje International Airport while another was hit and lightly damaged on 11 May.